CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 /// type=CR, answer=[tests/Namespaces/DefineAndImportNamespacesTest.php], filename=[Constants.php,CircularShape.php,Circle.php,Main.php]

-Given the initial implementations of the classes below, add a statement that defines and assigns each class to a certain namespace.
+Given the initial implementations of the classes below, add a statement that defines namespaces and assigns each class to a certain namespace.
 In the `Constants.php` tab, add a statement that defines the `Math` namespace using the `namespace` keyword after the `<?php` opening tag.
 In the `CircularShape.php` tab, add a statement that defines the `Geometry` namespace inside the `Math` namespace at the first line of the PHP file.
 In the `Circle.php` tab, add a statement that defines the `Geometry` namespace inside the `Math` namespace.
 Then, add two statements that import the `Constants` class in the `Math` namespace and the `CircularShape` class in the `Math\Geometry` namespace.
 In the `Main.php` tab, add a statement that imports the `Circle` class in the `Math\Geometry` namespace and aliased as `MyCircle`.
 Run the program to view the output.

 ```php
 <?php